QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/_general/index.md

 * `Log.w`: warn
 * `Log.e`: error

-If the level of log is **debug**, then all below are included, meaning that only verbose logs won't be shown/logged.
+If the level of logging is **debug**, then all below are included, meaning that only verbose logs won't be shown/logged.

 </div><div>